Air Plant Care: How To Care For Air Plants, Aeriums and Tillandsia Mounts

 Air plants are pretty easygoing when it comes to their temperature.
 They do best between 50-90 degrees F. Ideally, overnight temperatures will be about 10 degrees cooler than daytime temperature.

-Incorporating orchid or Bromeliad fertilizer into your watering regimen once or twice a month is a great way to keep your air plant happy.
+Incorporating orchid or special Air Plant Fertilizer into your watering regimen once or twice a month is a great way to keep your air plant happy.
 Just add a pinch to your water and proceed as usual.
 Fertilizing your air plant encourages it to blossom and reproduce (or pup -- more on this later)

 Air Plant Life Cycle

 But don’t despair!
-Just before, during or after flowering, depending on the species, your air plant will reproduce by sending out 2-8 “pups”.
+Just before, during or after flowering, your air plant will reproduce by sending out 2-8 “pups”.
 These baby air plants, which start out very small, will eventually grow into their own mother plants.
-Pups can safely be separated from the mother plant when they’re about ⅓-½ its size.
+Pups can safely be separated from the mother plant when they’re about ⅓-½ the size of the original plant.
 Careful not to remove them too early, as they’re actually receiving nutrients from the mother air plant!

 How to Care For Air Plants in Aeriums and Terrariums